 Itinerary

-Our northern lights photo expedition begins in Winnipeg.
-Once a fur-trading hub and later a Canadian Pacific Railway boomtown, today Manitoba's capital is a vibrant cultural and commercial center on the eastern edge of Canada’s vast prairies.
+Our Northern Lights Photo Expedition begins in Winnipeg, the capital of Manitoba.
+Once an important fur-trading hub and later a Canadian Pacific Railway boomtown, today Winnipeg is a vibrant cultural and commercial center on the eastern edge of Canada’s vast prairies.
 On arrival, you are met and transferred to the distinguished Fort Garry Hotel, one of the city’s most prestigious landmarks.
 Built in 1913 by the Grand Trunk Pacific Railway in the style of a French chateau, it remains the grande dame of Winnipeg hospitality.

-This afternoon, head to the "gear room" at our hotel to get equipped with all the cold-weather clothing you'll need for our Arctic adventure.
+This afternoon, head to the "gear room" at our hotel to get equipped with all the cold-weather clothing you'll need for our Arctic Photo Expedition.
 We provide heavy parkas, insulated snow boots, snow pants, fleece jacket, mittens, fleece hat, fleece neck gaiter, and hand and toe warmers.
 No need to buy and haul your own!
 You can also borrow our tripods, to eliminate packing hassles.
-This evening, enjoy a welcome dinner with your Expedition Leader and fellow adventurers.
+This evening, enjoy a welcome dinner with your Expedition Leaders and fellow adventurers.

 Days 3–5: Aurora Photography & Winter Adventures in Churchill

-While our nights are devoted to capturing images of the aurora, daytime excursions focus on the beauty of our tundra environs and the traditions of local people whose heritage here goes back for millennia.
-Ride on a custom snowcoach over a frozen creek deep into the North Woods as we look for moose and wolf tracks.
-On a snowshoe outing, we hope to photograph other hardy northern wildlife such as Arctic hare and Arctic fox, artfully camouflaged by their winter-white fur coats.
+While our nights are devoted to the northern lights, daytime excursions focus on the beauty of our tundra environs and the traditions of local people whose heritage here goes back for millennia.
+On a snowshoe outing, we hope to photograph hardy northern wildlife such as Arctic hare and Arctic fox, artfully camouflaged by their winter-white fur coats.
 The town of Churchill is also full of interesting photography subjects, with historic buildings, hardy people and roving sled dogs.
 Though the Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, Indigenous cultures had already been flourishing in the harsh climate for thousands of years.
 We explore their heritage on a dog sled ride through the forest, on a visit to the Itsanitaq Museum, and via cultural programs featuring the arts and traditions of the Inuit, Dene and Metis peoples.
-Tour the Churchill Northern Studies Center, a field station devoted to research and education on scientific and social issues in the western Hudson Bay region, where we learn to make an inukshuk out of snow blocks—a human-shaped navigational landmark traditionally built of stones by Inuit people throughout the Arctic.

 Day 6: Churchill / Winnipeg

 The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic local handicrafts, from traditional mukluks to sculptures made of caribou hair.
-We then transfer to the airport for our chartered flight back to Winnipeg, gathering for a farewell dinner this evening.
+We then transfer to the airport for our chartered flight back to Winnipeg, gathering at the Fort Garry Hotel for a farewell dinner this evening.

 Day 7: Winnipeg / Home